Kris-Kay/glass-ui/README.md

 ### Features
 * Customizable design tokens and composable styling classes. *For glass that reflects your branding.*
-* Oklch color theme with fallbacks. *For access to about 50% more colors than sRGB.*
 * Fluid typography and sizing. *For elements that scale with viewport width.*

 ### Build with